 He and his foster carers had a long trip from their home town, all stuck in a car piled high with his possessions.
 His seemingly-endless boxes and suitcases were a testament to the love and care he’d received in foster care – the carers really are magnificent – but it was sad to see his life packed up so neatly and so easily.
-I couldn’t imagine how it would feel for me havin to make that kind of move half-way across the country as an adult.
+I couldn’t imagine how it would feel for me move half-way across the country as an adult.
 As a child?
 Coping would be tough, but this young man was clearly trying to present a calm front; he did seem excited by the fact he had been “claimed”, and I was determined to make him feel just that way from day one.

 I was inwardly anxious about everything.
 Would he like my cooking?
 Would my rules be fair and equitable?
 Would he accept my parenting?
 Would we like each other as human beings?
 I could only hope, and that first day was a morass of “Right, come in, let’s get you sorted, fed, washed, and put to bed.”
 There wasn’t much time for anything else.

 The following day, a cool but sunny Sunday, he got to spend the morning with me and his foster family before they had to head off (although Foster Mum stayed behind for a few days, sacrificing her own family time to help my son settle and transfer his instinctive emotions from her to me).
-I was then left to get through the day, which sounds terribly dramatic, but was perhaps how I’d felt for a moment.
+I was then left to get through the day, which sounds terribly dramatic, but was how I’d felt for a moment.

 Most parents have the opportunity to adjust to their children from the moment they’re born, with all the positives and negatives that follows.
 I was presented with an eight year old boy who had experienced both terrible times and secure times; he had thoughts and feelings all of his own, and he was clearly seeking his permanent place in the world.